 All work sessions will be interactive, with plenty of room for discussion, questions and comments.

 We are looking for highly motivated students who are eager to learn, have good communication skills, and are willing to work hard.
-Students with a prior knowledge of economics will be at an advantage to begin with, but students without an economics background will be able to catch up very quickly.
+Students with a prior knowledge of economics will be at an advantage.

 Students who participate in this project are expected to: